Best Vegan Cheese Sauce

 Instructions

-• In a medium pot, bring about 3 cups of water to a boil.
-Place potatoes, carrots, and onion in the pot and allow to cook until veggies are tender--approximately 15 minutes.
+- In a medium pot, bring about 3 cups of water to a boil.
+Place potatoes, carrots, and onion in the pot and allow to cook until the veggies are tender--approximately 15 minutes.
 Cooking time will vary based on how small the veggies are diced.

-• I have a Vitamix blender and so don't take the time to soak my cashews.
-That thing is powerful and everything that goes into it comes out creamy.
-However, if your blender isn't jet engine speed, soaking the cashews in warm water for at least 30-minutes before adding to this recipe will help this recipe come out more creamy.
+- I have a Vitamix blender, so I don't take the time to soak my cashews.
+That thing is powerful, and everything that goes into it comes out creamy.
+However, if your blender isn't jet-engine speed, soaking the cashews in warm water for at least 30-minutes before adding them to this recipe will help this recipe come out creamier.

-• If you prefer, white beans such as northern or navy beans can be used in place of the cashews for those avoiding nuts.
-Or, even use a combination of 1/4 cashews and 1/4 cup white beans to lower the fat content but keep the rich creamy texture and flavor.
+- If you prefer, white beans such as northern or navy beans can be used in place of the cashews for those avoiding nuts.
+Or even use a combination of 1/4 cup cashews and 1/4 cup white beans to lower the fat content while keeping the rich, creamy texture and flavor.

-• Now, it's ready to use in nacho cheese dip, mac-n-cheese, topping for steamed broccoli, or anything else you need a creamy, cheesy sauce in.
+- Now, it's ready to use in nacho cheese dip, mac-and-cheese, a topping for steamed broccoli, or anything else you need a creamy, cheesy sauce in.
 Many of those recipes are linked above.

 Video